 If there are symptoms, even though the results of inspection using the scan tool show that all diagnostic trouble codes are normal, inspection procedures for each symptom will be found by using this chart.

 6. DIAGNOSTIC TROUBLE CODE PROCEDURES

 Indicates the inspection procedures corresponding to each diagnostic trouble code.
-(Refer to P.00-7.)

 7. SYMPTOM PROCEDURES